-Beneficial Owner: Shares Registered in the Name of Broker or Bank
+Beneficial Owner: Shares Registered in the Name of Broker, Bank or Other Agent

-If your shares are held by your broker or bank as a nominee or agent, you should follow the instructions provided by your broker, bank or other agent to change those instructions.
+If your shares are held by your broker, bank or other agent as a nominee or agent, you should follow the instructions provided by your broker, bank or other agent.

-When are stockholder proposals and director nominations due for next year's Annual Meeting of Stockholders?
+When are stockholder proposals and director nominations due for next year's annual meeting of stockholders?

-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by January 4, 2020, to the attention of the Secretary of Eagle Pharmaceuticals, Inc. at 50 Tice Boulevard, Suite 315, Woodcliff Lake, NJ 07677; provided, however, that if our 2020 Annual Meeting of Stockholders is not held between May 19, 2020 and July 18, 2020, to be timely, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2020 Annual Meeting of Stockholders.
-If you wish to submit a proposal (including a director nomination) at the meeting that is not to be included in next year's proxy materials, you must do so in accordance with the Company's amended and restated bylaws (the "Bylaws"), which contain additional requirements about advance notice of stockholder proposals and director nominations.
-In addition, you must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 30, 2020, to the attention of the Secretary of Eagle Pharmaceuticals, Inc. at 50 Tice Boulevard, Suite 315, Woodcliff Lake, NJ 07677.
+However, if the date of our 2021 Annual Meeting is not held between May 24, 2021 and July 23, 2021, to be timely, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2021 Annual Meeting of Stockholders.